cosmos/cosmos-sdk/docs/run-node/keyring.md

 ### The `os` backend

 The `os` backend relies on operating system-specific defaults to handle key storage securely.
-Typically, operating systems credentials sub-systems handle passwords prompt, private keys storage, and user sessions according to their users password policies.
+Typically, an operating system's credential sub-system handles password prompts, private keys storage, and user sessions according to the user's password policies.
 Here is a list of the most popular operating systems and their respective passwords manager:

 - macOS (since Mac OS 8.6): [Keychain](https://support.apple.com/en-gb/guide/keychain-access/welcome/mac)